OutSystems/docs-odc/src/eap/getting-started/system-requirements.md

 # OutSystems system requirements for ODC

-This article provides guidance to the versions of tools and software that OutSystems recommends when using OutSystems Developer Cloud (ODC) Portal and ODC Studio.
+This article provides recommendations for compatible tools and software versions that you can use with OutSystems Developer Cloud (ODC) Portal and ODC Studio.

 To access ODC portal and connect to ODC Studio, ensure your local network allows access to `*.outsystems.dev` domains.
 For end users to access ODC apps, their network must allow access to the `*.outsystems.app` domain or the [custom domain](../configuration-management/custom-domains.md) defined for each stage.